NateEag/how-i-code/content/index.rst

 :category: about

-This is a set of notes on how I make software.
+This is a set of notes on making software.

-I maintain these docs for several reasons:
+I maintain them for several reasons:

-* Others who read them may learn something useful.
+* They may be useful to others.

-* Thinking about how I make software makes me better at it.
+* They help me improve at making software.

-* It gives me a place to make note of tools I use.

-* It gives me a place to make note of tools I want to use (especially ones I have not found yet).
+* They let people see the tools I use and am interested in using.

 * I must obey the inscrutable exhortations of my soul.

-I hope you enjoy them.
+I hope you find them useful.